 The Sexual Assault Response Team (SART) was developed in 2015 to provide victim-centered, trauma-informed response to sexual violence in our community.
-This multidisciplinary team is made up of partners including the District Attorney's Office, the Department of Community and Family Services, Center for Victim Safety and Support, Vassar Brothers Medical Center, Mid-Hudson Regional Hospital and their Forensic Acute Care Team, City of Poughkeepsie Police Department, Town of Poughkeepsie Police Department, Hyde Park Police Department, Dutchess County Sheriff's Office, New York State Police, Relapse Intervention for Sex Crimes, Bard College, Marist College, the Culinary Institute of America, Vassar College, Dutchess Community College, and other community about sexual violence and resources available; and developing a county-wide, victim-centered, trauma-informed protocol for responding to sexual violence.
+This multidisciplinary team is made up of partners including the District Attorney's Office, the Department of Community and Family Services, Center for Victim Safety and Support, Vassar Brothers Medical Center, Mid-Hudson Regional Hospital and their Forensic Acute Care Team, City of Poughkeepsie Police Department, Town of Poughkeepsie Police Department, Hyde Park Police Department, Dutchess County Sheriff's Office, New York State Police, Relapse Intervention for Sex Crimes, Bard College, Marist College, the Culinary Institute of America, Vassar College, Dutchess Community College, and other community agencies.
+Our current goals focus on: implementing trauma-informed training to all of our partners; creating awareness in the community about sexual violence and resources available; and developing a county-wide, victim-centered, trauma-informed protocol for responding to sexual violence.

-Administrative Office Located at 29 North Hamilton Street Poughkeepsie, NY 12601 24 Hour Rape Crisis Hotline 845.452.7272 Kathy Peluso, SART Coordinator 845.452.1110 ext.
+Administrative Office Located at

+29 North Hamilton Street Poughkeepsie, NY 12601 24 Hour Rape Crisis Hotline

+Kathy Peluso, SART Coordinator

+845.452.1110 ext.
 3530 kpeluso@familyservicesny.org